-This recipe is not for cookies nor is it particularly appropriate for December.
-It’s a springtime dessert, but I’m posting it now because it happens to be lighter and might balance out all the rich holiday foods.
+Lemon Berry Icebox Dessert is neither a cookie recipe nor one particularly appropriate for December.
+It's a springtime dessert, but I'm posting it now because it happens to be lighter and might balance out all the rich holiday foods.
 This is the kind of dessert you could eat every day.

 - 1 packet plain gelatin